mykelalvis/FT/Traveller/WORKING/Book 1.md

 at tech level 13+ adds no apparent weight.
 Combat Armor (Cr20000; TL 11 1: Combat armor is a complete vacc-suit-like array of metal and synthetic armor.
-Combat armor is strictly military and not available on the open market; it is issued to troop units and elite mercenary battal- ions.
+Combat armor is strictly military and not available on the open market; it is issued to troop units and elite mercenary battal-ions.
 Before combat armor can be wocn, the user must have vacc suit skill-I or